 But what will I do, if I’m not busy being concerned with things outside of my control?

-*I have an audiobook version of the book in MP3 format, and at least once a year it comes up on random play on the 16GB SD card labeled “Cross Country Roadtrips” that I pop into the car stereo at the start of long voyages.
+*I have an audiobook version of the book in MP3 format, and at least once a year it comes up on random play on the digital memory card labeled “Cross Country Roadtrips” that I pop into the car stereo at the start of long voyages.